 This Teardown Hits Home

-Raleigh’s newest teardown is at 428 Drummond Drive ().
+Raleigh’s newest teardown is at 428 Drummond Drive ( map it ).
 The house was built in 1976 and had just over 4,000 square feet plus an unfinished, almost full basement.
 There were 4BR/3.5Baths, walk up attic, walk-in closets for all bedrooms, upstairs utility room, and 9’ ceilings downstairs.
 The .93 acre lot backs up to The Greenway, just across Crabtree Creek from St. David’s School.
 The house is currently being torn down and will be replaced in the next year.
 Why do I know so much about this house?
 It is the house in which I grew up.

 The surgical disassembly of the house has been interesting.
 Habitat For Humanity volunteers went in and salvaged nearly every possible component, including doors, windows, electrical wiring, plumbing, and more.
 After complete removal of all insulation and wallboard, non-essential walls were removed and the wood was salvaged.
 As the removal of the roof progresses, it seems the deconstruction company is salvaging the mighty joists for the house’s tall roof.